-The Innovation Investments team within CoMotion can assist innovators to identify funding for commercialization of their UW research.
-The experienced staff can connect innovators to significant resources to increase your chances of success.
+The Innovation Investments team within CoMotion can assist innovators to identify and apply for funding for commercialization of their UW research.
+The support our experienced staff provides can significantly increase your chances of success.
 Contact us for more information.

 Many grants, awards, and competitions are available to researchers and students.
-While CoMotion can assist in various aspects of these grants, the programs are all highly competitive.
-UW innovators should expect to dedicate significant time to applying for these opportunities.
+The programs are all highly competitive and UW innovators should expect to dedicate significant time to applying for these opportunities.

 Your role as a UW Innovator: Ownership of application, timely response to communication, attending working meetings and presentations where applicable, and providing progress reports where applicable.

-Our role at CoMotion: Provide guidance and advice on commercialization grant applications (note that the more lead time that is provided, the more aid CoMotion can provide).
+Our role at CoMotion: Provide guidance and advice on commercialization funding applications (note that the more lead time that is provided, the more aid CoMotion can provide).
 Provide CoMotion resources, including experienced business mentors who can help develop a defensible business model.

 The CoMotion Innovation Gap Fund is a partnership between CoMotion and the Washington Research Foundation to provide up to $1 million per year with $50K grants awarded to up to 20 teams.
 Our mission is to fund and support projects that have a high chance to have impact but are unlikely to get there without gap funding.
 The Innovation Gap Fund program is intended to help technologies get across the "valley of death" between the conclusion of academic research grants and the level of development at which they can attract seed stage investment.
 The grants fund market research, customer discovery, and creation of business plans.